uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 This meeting is about honouring all the children and is part of remembering the legacy.
 Lest we forget, as they say.
 We can probably forgive, but we can never forget our history.”
-He explained that the<!--x-->
-monuments “have been a big success with plenty of positive feedback.
+He explained that the <!-- page 340 -->monuments “have been a big success with plenty of positive feedback.
 Now we have a physical place where people can go and commemorate.”[^218]

 ### Bearing witness to the child: Children’s art from the Alberni residential school